Kuznix-Team/pypi2pkgbuild-kuznix/README.rst

-PyPI2PKGBUILD
+PyPI2PKGBUILD-Kuznix
 =============

-**NOTE**: This package is currently not under active development.
+**NOTE**: This package is currently under active development.

 -----